-Rye whiskey is a favorite drink among hobby distillers.
+Rye whiskey is a favorite drink among hobby distillers next to bourbon.
 One of the great things about it is that there is not one rye whiskey recipe that needs to be followed systematically.
 With rye whiskey, you will not only have to possibility to influence your final product by carefully blending your cuts but you can also play with the ingredients in your mash.
 The only thing that is set in stone is that you need to add some rye to it.
 In this article, we will share two completely different rye whiskey mash recipes that will both yield an incredible tasting rye whiskey – even before aging them.

 Moonshine rye whiskey mash recipe